KISRDevelopment/Full-Stack-Dev/development_tools/stack_configuration_exercise.rst

         gunicorn --bind localhost:8001 myproject.wsgi:application

+.. note:: | Please be careful it's a Python import syntax not a file system path
+          | Also to make the command run in the background append **&** to the end of the line

 Now go to your web browser and visit localhost:8001 and see what you get.
 You should get the Django welcome screen.